nforeroba/portfolioNFB/nfb_portafolio_web/content/projects/nikisensei-project/index.md

   #   label: Video

-status: "Live"
+status: "Video"
 role: "Solo Developer"
-duration: "1 week"
+duration: "3 weeks"
 team_size: 1

 highlights:
-  - "500+ stocks, 100 crypto and 28 FX pairs available"
+  - "100% local voice conversation pipeline: STT → LLM → TTS running on a single NVIDIA RTX 5070 Ti"
-  - "8 forecasting models with different performance, bias and overfitting metrics"
+  - "Microservices architecture with real-time WebSocket orchestration and Live2D avatar with emotion-driven expressions"
-  - "Deployed on Hugging Face Spaces via Docker"
+  - "Full observability stack with Prometheus and Grafana monitoring latency, VRAM usage and energy cost in COP"
 ---

-This is a
+This is Niki sensei, a conversational Japanese teacher.
+It combines multilingual audio transcription with Faster-Whisper, a Japanese-proficient LLM with Qwen3-Swallow-8B, and natural-sounding speech synthesis with Qwen3-TTS-0.6B featuring Ono Anna's voice.
+On the front, an expressive Live2D avatar featuring Hiyori Momose.
+Behind the curtains, microservice status observability with Prometheus and a Grafana dashboard for energy, latency, and cost monitoring.

 <video width="100%" controls poster="thumbnail.png">
   <source src="niki_demo_clean_audio.mp4" type="video/mp4">